Aetopia/NoSteamWebHelper/README.md

 - If an app is running then the CEF is disabled.
 - If an app is not running then the CEF is enabled.

+> [!NOTE]
+> You may also manually toggle the CEF via a tray icon provided by NoSteamWebHelper.

 This way, the Steam UI is still accessible to use.